CodeAcademyBerlin/CODAC/README.md

 - [Prettier](https://prettier.io) for code formatting

 ### Contributing

+The project uses pnpm as package manager.
+Install it with `npm install -g pnpm`

+To contribute to the project, follow these steps:

 - Clone the project : `git clone https://github.com/CodeAcademyBerlin/CODAC.git`
 - Go to the project directory : `cd CODAC`